algobulls/algobulls_help_site/docs/member/strategist-profile.md

 [![Strategist Profile](imgs/strategiest_profile_summary.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/strategiest_profile_summary.png)

 ## Explore the market experts’ strategies

 Explore the strategies developed by the strategist as per the marketplace.
-Analyze the growth, trading volume, and total trades of the strategists' strategy using the Heatmap.
-The marketplace is divided into 3 parts - Retail, Premium & HNI.
+Analyze the growth, trading volume, and total trades of the strategist's strategy using the Heatmap.
+The marketplace is divided into 3 parts - Retail, Premium and HNI.

 [![Strategist Profile](imgs/strategiest_profile_heat_map.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/strategiest_profile_heat_map.png)

 The Retail Marketplace displays all retail strategies.
-View the Premium Marketplace to see all premium strategies, and the HNI Marketplace features all HNI Strategies.
+View the Premium Marketplace to see all Premium Strategies, and the HNI Marketplace to see all HNI Strategies.

 ## Strategy Cards

-View the Strategy Cards created by the market expert here.
+View the Strategy Cards created by the strategist here.

 [![Strategist Profile](imgs/strategist_profile_strategy_card.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/strategist_profile_strategy_card.png)